Dara Norman

-Dara J. Norman is an astronomer and the Deputy Director of the Community Science and Data Center at the National Science Foundation's National Optical-Infrared Astronomy Research Laboratory (NOIRLab) in Tucson, Arizona.
-She is also the Association of Universities for Research in Astronomy Diversity Advocate at NOAO.
+Dara J. Norman is an astronomer and the deputy director of the Community Science and Data Center at the National Science Foundation's National Optical-Infrared Astronomy Research Laboratory (NOIRLab) in Tucson, Arizona.
+Dr. Norman is currently the 50th president of the American Astronomical Society.
+She was formerly the Association of Universities for Research in Astronomy Diversity Advocate at NOAO.
 Her research centers on the influence of Active Galactic Nuclei (AGN) on the evolution of galaxies.
 In 2020, she was inducted into the inaugural cohort of American Astronomical Society Fellows in recognition of her leadership and achievements.

 Education and early career

 Norman grew up on the south side of Chicago, Illinois where she developed a love of astronomy, influenced by her mother, who was a fan of science fiction and the United States Space program.
 As a child, she wanted to grow up to be an astronomer before attending Massachusetts Institute of Technology.
 There, she studied under the mentorship of James Elliott, who was known for his leadership of the team that discovered Uranus's rings.
+Norman has shared that early in her undergraduate career, she suffered from anxiety and panic attacks due to an overwhelming course load—balancing core physics, electrical engineering, and Japanese.
+The strong mentorship she received from Professor Jim Elliot, was pivotal in helping her succeed.
 She received her Bachelor of Science degree in 1988 in Earth, Atmospheric and Planetary Science.

 After completing her undergraduate studies, Norman worked at NASA's Goddard Space Flight Center for three years.
 While presenting her research at the 1992 American Astronomical Society meeting, she met Bruce Margon, the chairman of the University of Washington's Astronomy department where she had recently applied to attend graduate school.
 The two had recently observed the same active galaxy using the Hubble Space Telescope, which they discussed during Norman's poster presentation.
-Norman was ultimately admitted to the University's graduate program and began in the Fall of 1992.Norman received her Doctorate degree in 1999, becoming the first African American woman to earn her Ph.D. in astronomy at the university.
+Norman was ultimately admitted to the university's graduate program and began in the Fall of 1992.Norman received her Doctorate degree in 1999, becoming the first African American woman to earn her Ph.D. in astronomy at the university.
 During her doctoral work, she specialized in gravitational lensing studied quasars.
 Following her doctoral work, Norman worked as a post-doctoral researcher at Stony Brook University.
 Subsequently, she became a National Science Foundation Astronomy and Astrophysics Postdoctoral Fellow, working at the National Optical Astronomy Observatory (NOAO) with the Deep Lens Survey team.
 In that role, she worked to understand how observed galaxies are magnified by gravitational lensing and how this so-called "magnification bias" affects our view of the universe.